What To Do When Charged With A Drug Offence

 Please click here to read about your rights when speaking to and being questioned by police.

 I have been charged with a drug offence.
-How can a lawyer help?
+How can a drug charges lawyer help?

 Depending on the type of drug and the amount of drug found, you may be charged with either “simple” possession, or possession with intent to sell or supply, or drug trafficking.

 The more serious drug charges can result in the police seizing your phone or other electronic devices (like laptops or computers) and serving you with a Data Access Order which requires you to give your pin code or password to allow the police access to the device.